alimamulla/Portfolio/Troubleshooting Article.md

 Your account may have been disabled due to violations of Meta's policies.
 Common reasons include:

 - **Sending bulk messages** to numerous contacts using automation tools.
-- **Disseminating spammy advertisements** or overly promotional messages containing multiple links, which can be marked as low-quality content.
+- **Sharing spammy advertisements** or overly promotional messages containing multiple links, which can be marked as low-quality content.
 - **Being reported or blocked** by customers.
 - **Violating WhatsApp guidelines**, such as:
   - Selling prohibited goods and services.